 - Line a half sheet baking pan with a Silpat silicone mat or parchment paper.
 Set aside.

-- Make the tangzhong slurry: In a small saucepan, whisk together 3 tablespoons (23 grams) of the flour and ½ cup (120 grams) of the milk until smooth.
-Cook the slurry over medium heat, whisking constantly, until it has thickened (the whisk will leave a trail), about 2 to 3 minutes.Remove from heat and whisk again to make sure the mixture is smooth.
-Allow the slurry to cool for 10 minutes.
+- Make the tangzhong paste: In a small saucepan, whisk together 3 tablespoons (23 grams) of the 3½ cups all-purpose flour and ½ cup (120 grams) of the 1⅓ cup milk until smooth.
+Cook the paste over medium heat, whisking constantly, until it has thickened (the whisk will leave a trail), about 2 to 3 minutes.Remove from heat and whisk again to make sure the mixture is smooth.
+Allow the paste to cool for 10 minutes.

-- Make the dough: In the bowl of a stand mixer fitted with a dough hook (or in a bread machine or by hand), combine the remaining flour, remaining milk, cooled slurry, sugar, egg, yeast, and salt.
+- Make the dough: In the bowl of a stand mixer fitted with a dough hook (or in a bread machine or by hand), combine the remaining flour, remaining milk, cooled paste, ¼ cup granulated sugar, 1 large egg, 2 teaspoons instant yeast, and ¾ teaspoon kosher salt.
 Mix until a rough dough forms.

 - Let the dough rest, covered, for 20 minutes (this will give the flour a chance to absorb the liquid, making it easier to knead), then knead the dough to form a soft, smooth dough.The dough will be soft and sticky.
 If you decide to add a little flour while kneading, do so sparingly - adding too much flour will cause the tea ring to have a tough, dry texture.